SymbolNotFound/.github/profile/README.md

 for distribution via NPM.
 Should also include github actions for running the test suite as a pre-merge step.

-### [ggdl-api]
+### [gel-api]

 The common protocols and data types that all players (both human and AI), as well as game master and lobby interfaces, use to interact.
-These are defined as a separate repo because some environments do not need an entire GGDL compiler to operate (e.g., the game clients that have been code generated from rules).
-This is not to say that clients should not depend on `ggdl`, but that there are benefits to building clients that only need to depend on the API.
+These are defined as a separate repo because some environments do not need an entire GEL compiler to operate (e.g., the game clients that have been code generated from rules).
+This is not to say that clients should not depend on `gel`, but that there are benefits to building clients that only need to depend on the API.

 This repo has no github actions, but has hooks into build and test that check